carlogaza/catatan/README.md

 # Catatan

-Hanya catatan-catatan setup dan error.
+Just my personal notes, contains all about setup and error.